 Getaway: Solar Energy.
 The Wild Horse Wind/Solar Facility (130 miles east of Seattle) takes advantage of the wind and sun in Kittitas County, which are a tremendous natural resource for producing clean, renewable energy.
 Set high on a ridge, Puget Sound Energy’s Renewable Energy Center offers a first-hand look at how these elements are turned into electricity.
 Overlookingg the facility’s 149 wind turbines, you also enjoy 360-degree views of Mount Rainier, Mount Adams, Mount Hood, and the Columbia River Basin.
 Weather permitting, free guided 45-60 minute walking tour depart daily, April 1 through November 15 at 10 a.m. and 2 p.m.
 No reservation is needed for these tours.
 Dress for the weather.
 Wind speeds average 17 mph, and it is typically 10 degrees colder on the ridge.
 Closed-toed shoes are REQUIRED.
 The tour covers a 1/2 mile on gravel trails.
 Those with mobility issues can arrange vehicle access with site staff.
 All participants must sign a liability form.
 Minors must have the liability form signed by a parent or guardian to participate in the tour.
 Tours can be cancelled or modified at any time due to inclement weather, high winds, or any unsafe conditions.

-Artist studio tours in May.
-Several times a year, artists in the Puget Sound region open their studios to the public, presenting the opportunity to meet artists in their creative spaces, see many diverse styles, and a wide variety of mediums.
+Artist studio tours.
+Throughout the year, artists in the Puget Sound region open their studios to the public, presenting the opportunity to meet artists in their creative spaces, see many diverse styles, and a wide variety of mediums.
 Art Studio Tours are free and artwork is also available for purchase.
-The Camano Island Studio Tour (located about 60 miles north of Seattle, west of I-5) is typically offered Mother’s Day weekend and the weekend following Mother’s Day.
-Kirkland Artists Studio Tour (located 15 miles northeast of Seattle and west of I-405) is also held Mother’s Day weekend.

 Northwest Glass Pumpkins September-October.
 The traveling glass pumpkin patches “sprout” in several locations throughout the region, for several weeks in the fall.
 Each glass pumpkin patch features over 1,000 hand-blown glass pumpkins, crafted by local glass artisans.
 You can wander through a dazzling array of one-of-a kind glass pumpkins in a variety of colors, shapes, and sizes.
 The glass pumpkins are for sale and certainly make unique gifts.
 In these gardens, viewing happens rain or shine and admission is FREE.
 For information on the current locations, visit Northwest Glass Pumpkins.